Finnish conjugation: Type VI verbs

-Almost all verbs have infinitives ending in 'eta' (notable exceptions are parata = 'to improve/become better' and huonota = 'to deteriorate/become worse').
+Almost all of these verbs have infinitives ending in eta (notable exceptions are parata = (to improve/become better) and huonota = (to deteriorate/become worse).
 There are not many verbs in this category, and they tend to be uncommon.
 However, it is a fairly common route for turning adjectives into verbs: kylmä = 'cold', kylmetä = 'to get cold'.

 The present stem is characterized by the insertion of ne after the infinitive stem and so the final syllable of the stem is open, and hence the final consonant of the stem is in strong grade: